 Once your home has been transferred out of your name, it will not form part of your estate when you die and will not be disposed of in your Will.
 This may save on probate court fees and administrative costs to your estate when you die.
 It may however be added to the value of your estate for Inheritance Tax purposes.
 The person(s) to whom you transfer your home will need to make provision for your occupancy within their own Will.

-Inheritance Tax may be payable on your death on assets, including savings, investments and property over, currently £325,000 (until at least 2014) (‘the nil rate band’).
+Inheritance Tax may be payable on your death on assets, including savings, investments and property over, currently £325,000 (‘the nil rate band’).
 Tax is payable on the amount over this figure at 40%.
 If you have made gifts of money or assets away in your lifetime over £3,000 and within 7 years of your death, the value of these gifts may be added to whatever other assets you own when you die, to determine the tax payable.
 There are complicated tax implications if you transfer your home and still live in the property when your assets, including the value of your home are worth over the nil rate band.

 If your estate is likely to be taxable, it is important for you to receive tax planning advice before transferring your home.

 If you own your home and live there, no capital gains tax is payable when you transfer the ownership, on any gain made on the original purchase or acquisition price.
 The person(s) you transfer your home to will acquire it at the current market value.
 There may be tax payable by them when they eventually dispose of the property and they should obtain independent legal advice on the implications.